PCLC at Virginia Commonwealth University (VCU), Massey Cancer Center

 - Expertise in utilizing databases to capture and track key palliative care clinical and financial measures

-- Access to a VCU physician who is boarded in colorectal surgery and palliative care and who is helping to promote integration of palliative care for surgery patients
+- A VCU physician who is boarded in colorectal surgery and palliative care and who is helping to promote integration of palliative care for surgery patients

-- Experience in how to develop a telemedicine program to provide remote areas with palliative consultative support
+- Expertise in developing a telemedicine program to provide remote areas with palliative consultation support

-- Multiple areas of research and QI projects including delirium, pediatric palliative care, palliative care in surgery, anorexia/cachexia, risk assessment in opioid prescribing, etc.
+- National leadership in research and QI projects including delirium, pediatric palliative care, palliative care in surgery, anorexia/cachexia, risk assessment in opioid prescribing, and more

 An early adopter and national leader in delivering quality hospice services, Bluegrass is a pioneer in developing new program models that respond to the evolving needs of seriously ill patients and their families .
 It also has a rich history of exploring models that are both high quality and financially sustainable. . . .